simpsondl/parpi-manuscript/README.md

 - **Understanding the methods** used to process the PARP inhibitor screens
 - **Accessing the raw screen data** and intermediate analysis outputs

-For general genetic interaction analysis of new datasets, please use the [main pipeline repository](https://github.com/simpsondl/gi-nexus).
+**🔧 General-Purpose Pipeline**: For analyzing your own genetic interaction screens, please consider [GI Nexus](https://github.com/simpsondl/gi-nexus), a more-developed and feature-rich version of the analysis pipeline implemented here and in our manuscript.

 ## Repository Contents